rastenis/open-authenticator/README.md

 You can run `yarn run config` and also perform configuration in the config/config.json file.
 You do not need to map that with `-v` if building locally like this.

 You also do not have to edit docker-compose.yml to add the domain.

+## Restoring configuration

+If you only have the config.json, you can restore the managed strategies by running:

+- `docker exec -it CONTAINER_NAME yarn run restore` if you are using an image, or
+- `yarn run restore` if you are building yourself.

 ## Adding custom strategy